Endodontic Retreatment in Edmond, OK

 What does a failed root canal feel like?

-There are several signs that your root canal has failed.
+There are several symptoms that indicate your root canal has failed.
 First, you’re likely to experience pain; this often worsens when you bite down or chew food.
 You may notice swelling and tenderness in the soft tissue surrounding your tooth and in some cases you may develop an abscess that may or may not drain pus.

 Is root canal retreatment successful?

 Yes, most endodontic treatments are successful and no further procedures are needed on the affected tooth.
+Our expert team is committed to providing the highest level of endodontic care to achieve the best possible outcome for every patient.

 Call 405-285-5042 to schedule your appointment.